-Before you go to the hospital, set up your home to make it safe for your recovery after surgery.
+Before your surgery, set up your home to make it safe for your recovery after surgery.

 Move Items and Pick a Space

 Store frequently used items such as cleaning supplies, and canned foods, in easy-to-reach cabinets.
 Avoid very high or very low shelves as these may require you to reach or pull.
 Remember to do this in the kitchen and the bathroom!